debbdeb/NarrateAStory/README.md

 ## **Focus Areas**

-- Crowdsourced dataset creation for rare heritage documentation
+- Crowdsourced dataset development for rare heritage documentation
 - Ontology design for rare heritage using crowdsourced data
 - Visualization and mapping of rare heritage ontologies
 - Low-cost eye-tracking system development for evaluating user engagement with heritage exhibitions